~more recently updated recipes~

 4 ounces fresh spinach, stems removed

-Bring the chicken broth to boil in the microwave.
+Bring the stock to a boil in the microwave.

 Still Hungry?